dkniffin/active_material/CONTRIBUTING.md

 3. Update the changelog.

+4. Commit and push changes

-4. Tag the version in git:
+5. Tag the version in git:
-  - `git tag X.Y.Z`
+  - `git tag -a X.Y.Z`
   - Add the same text as the changelog to the tag description
   - `git push origin X.Y.Z`